SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Select the kernel](img/setup0111.png)

-The kernel should be set in a few seconds you should get messages about Jupyter server processes started in the background ready to execute code from your notebook.
+The kernel should be set in a few seconds.
+You should get messages about Jupyter server processes started in the background ready to execute code from your notebook.

 ![Ready to go!](img/setup0120.png)